williamhuybui/Art-Events-in-Houston-Glasstire-Competition/Readme.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is exploring data from Glasstire data sources.
-From that, we analyzed it and delivered some meaningful results.
+The purpose of this project is exploring, analyzing, and delivering meaningful result from Glasstire data sources.

-### Project members
+## Project members
 * Huy Bui
 * Matthew Danielson
 * Patrick Ly
 * Ali Rasheed

-### Technologies
+## Technologies
 * Jupyter notebook
-* Pandas
+* Pandas,numpy
 * Tableau

 ## Getting Started
 1. Clone this repo
 2. Look at our code using Jupyter Notebook